Julboben/vite-plugin-src-update/README.md

 ## Options

 * `templateFilePath`: Path to the template file.
-* `entrypointsDir`: Directory where the entrypoints are located.
+* `outDir`: The directory where the bundled scripts are outputted.
 * `cdn`: Whether to use a CDN for the script

 ## MIT License